Sunil Verma: Illness

 In March 1997 Sunil started "hearing voices in his head".
 He also suffered from insomnia and imagined people were plotting to kill him.
 By June 1997 his condition worsened and he often ran away from home.
 He had attempted suicide several times.
-He was finally diagnosed with paranoid schizophrenia - a mental illness which affected many gas survivors - and began treatment.
+He was finally diagnosed with paranoid schizophrenia and began treatment.

 He hanged himself in 2006, leaving a note behind that he was committing suicide not because he was mentally unsound but with all his wits about him.
 After Sunil's death, many people from the Netherlands, the U.S., South Africa and other countries raised funds in his memory to establish a mental health centre.